xiaoyantxx/MFCF/README.md

    runs: it holds the model trained by train.py.

    OFM：this folder holds the OFM dataset, where sample images are available for download.
-Click on the link: https://pan.baidu.com/s/1d-BLys-RbS4wxqzh72yy9A?pwd=srbi.
-The extraction code is srbi.
+Click on the link: https://pan.baidu.com/s/1EMPjzdiQ7dR3me38DS9FPA?pwd=odci.
+The extraction code is odci.

    Arial.ttf: Font files.
 Used to print the predicted class name onto the image as a prediction display.